q-Congruences, with applications to supercongruences and the cyclic sieving phenomenon: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Ira Gessel and Richard Stanley for the references in \S \ref{seccritgauss}.
-He is also grateful to Wadim Zudilin for discussions on $q$-congruences and useful suggestions regarding the manuscript.
+The author would like to thank Ira Gessel and Richard Stanley for the references in \S\ref{seccritgauss}, and the referee for valuable suggestions.
+He is also grateful to Wadim Zudilin for discussions on $q$-congruences and useful suggestions regarding the paper.
 He is especially thankful to Armin Straub for careful suggestions that improved an earlier draft.